 And I love the high resolution the D800 yields.
 I can greatly enlarge even tiny portions of the frame when the focus is dead on — and it usually is.
 Since I got my D800, I don't waste time yearning for the next best thing to come along.
 It's here, and I've got one.
 It's not perfect, but it's so much closer than any other camera I've ever owned since I was a staff photographer for The Dallas Times Herald, when cameras and lenses 'just worked,' although we had to focus the silly things manually.
 Can you imagine?

-Eventually, the 800 showed signs of — oh, that was a couple years ago, and I don't remember, although Nikon fixed all that, I love my 810 so much I haven't gone back.
-Anybody want to buy a factory refurbished Nikon D800?
+Eventually, the 800 showed signs of — oh, that was a year or more ago, and I don't remember, although Nikon fixed all that, I love my 810 so much I haven't gone back.
+Anybody want to buy a factory refurbished Nikon D800.
 It even got an all-new front for no extra charge.

 I use the 810 every time I photograph birds.
-I used it with telextenders till I realized that for my web-publishing purposes, I don't need the slight mauling they make of its stellar resolution without.
-I often go weeks or months without using the extenders, but when I finally had to make a big print, I noticed the diff, and the last couple days (May 3 2015) again tested the 2X that was supposedly designed for my 300mm lens, but the 1.7X keeps much more lens resolution and lets in more light.
+I used it with by telextenders till I realized that for my web-publishing purposes, I don't need the slight mauling they make of my stellar resolution without.
+I often go weeks or months without using the extenders, but when I finally had to make a big print, I noticed the diff, and the last couple days (May 3 2015) I've been testing the 2X again.
+I couldn't get my 1.7X extender to let go of the real lens cap.
+It mauls the resolution less and lets in more light.

 When Fain Zimmerman, whose pictures of baby Tricolored Herons, Laughing Gull and Black Skimmer chicks I used in July 2009, asked me what my technique was, saying that knowledge was my price for using her work, I wrote:

 Standard technique with RAW images is to open in Photoshop (full blown, it came free with an expensive scanner I got a thousand years ago, i upgrade every third major version).